FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

 3. Single vs. dual tape drives per mover node.
 Concern has been expressed by the CTA team at CERN that we may pay a performance penalty by staying with our current setup of two drives per mover node.
 We should determine if this is true and quantify it, if so.
+4. Explore the parameters for waiting to write tapes (how much space do we need/file to write).
+We will document our findings.

 ### WLCG data challenge – March 2024